Published on April 26th, 2017

 - Know the technology available

-She then places an entry button right below the video and actively points to it during the video.
-Here is a link to the original ad that was running although please note that it is no longer running actively on Facebook itself."
+She then places a CTA button right below the video and actively points to it during the video.

 Case Study Featured on Backlinko: 36,282 Readers + 1,000 Email Subscribers